 The story of Cowboys Stadium, now known as AT&T Stadium, is one of ambition, innovation, and controversy.
-As one of the most expensive sports stadiums ever built, the $1.2 billion facility stands as a monument to the lucrative intersection of sports, entertainment, and public-private financing.
-However, in 2024, as the Dallas Cowboys face a disappointing season, questions arise about the broader implications of the team’s performance on the financial ecosystem surrounding the stadium.
+As one of the most expensive sports stadiums ever constructed, the $1.2 billion facility stands as a lasting symbol of how Cowboys Stadium financing blended public and private resources to create a modern sports and entertainment landmark.

 The Public and Private Contributions